LisbethH23/R-project-last-assesment-bootcamp/README.md

 Various visual representations with differents variables and how is their relationship in R. A relationship between year and the production of films being the year of 2010 they year with more films released into the public.

 ### Finding 4:
-A linear relationshipo between columns Rotten Tomatoes and Leeds Studio.
+A linear relationship between columns Rotten Tomatoes and Leeds Studio.

+### Finding 5:

-### Finding 5: Power BI
+### Finding 6: Power BI
 The best average of Rotten Tomatoes by Gnre was Fantasy with the highest score of

 ### Conclusion :